| | | | | |

 Crew Chief monitors real-time data directly from your sim racing app’s API, acting as a virtual spotter, with voice updates on key information about the race such as your lap times, gaps between competitors, and race standings.

-Additionally, it can provide insight into the car’s current condition, including brake and tyre temperatures, tyre pressures, and other environmental conditions.
+It can also provide insight into the car’s current condition, including brake and tyre temperatures, tyre pressures, and other environmental conditions.

 The key feature, in my opinion though, is proximity warnings and fuel management.